cleydyr/dart-sass-maven-plugin/README.md

 `<os>`

 This parameter represents the Dart Sass operating system that should be used to compile Sass files.
 If left unset, it will be autodetected by the plugin.
-Accepted values are "linux", "macos" and "windows".<br>
+Accepted values are "linux", "linux-musl", "macos" and "windows".<br>
 **Type**: String<br>
 **Required**: No